oracle/weblogic-kubernetes-operator/documentation/staging/content/faq/external-clients.md

 - If you are adding access for applications that are hosted on remote WebLogic Servers, then the Kubernetes hosted servers may need to [enable unknown host access](#enabling-unknown-host-access).

-- Remote clients and servers can then access the custom channel using an `http://` URL instead of a `t3://` URL.
+- Remote applications can then access the custom channel using an `http://` URL instead of a `t3://` URL.

 - Review the [Security notes](#security-notes).

 #### Kubernetes `NodePorts`

-Kubernetes `NodePorts` provide an alternative approach for giving external WebLogic EJB or JMS clients access to a Kubernetes hosted WebLogic cluster.
+Kubernetes `NodePorts` provide an alternative approach for giving external WebLogic EJB or JMS applications access to a Kubernetes hosted WebLogic cluster.
 This approach involves configuring a network channel on the desired WebLogic cluster that accepts T3 protocol traffic, and exposing a Kubernetes `NodePort` that redirects external network traffic on the Kubernetes Nodes to the network channel.

-{{% notice note %}} The `NodePort` approach is available only when worker nodes are accessible by the clients, for example, when they have public IP addresses.
-If private worker nodes are used and access to them is possible only through a load balancer or bastion, then the `NodePort` approach is not a valid option to provide access to external clients.
+{{% notice note %}} The `NodePort` approach is available only when worker nodes are accessible by the applications, for example, when they have public IP addresses.
+If private worker nodes are used and access to them is possible only through a load balancer or bastion, then the `NodePort` approach is not a valid option to provide access to external applications.
 {{% /notice %}}

 Here are the steps:

-- In WebLogic, configure a custom channel for the T3 protocol that specifies an external address and port that are suitable for remote client use.
+- In WebLogic, configure a custom channel for the T3 protocol that specifies an external address and port that are suitable for remote application use.
 See [Adding a WebLogic custom channel](#adding-a-weblogic-custom-channel).

 - Define a Kubernetes `NodePort` to publicly expose the WebLogic ports.
 See [Setting up a `NodePort`](#setting-up-a-nodeport).